Spider-Man: Into the Spider-Verse post-credits scene, explained

 The new animated film Spider-Man: Into the Spider-Verse mixes things up by introducing a whole bunch of Spider-people, one of the elements that makes it easily the best Spidey movie ever.

 Plus, as with Venom and movies of the Marvel Cinematic Universe, there's a little bonus for fans who sit through the credits (which are stylish and fun to look at anyway).
-The Golden Globe-nominated film opened last week, so maybe wait until you've seen it before reading on and unpacking those last few minutes.
+But maybe wait until you've seen the Golden Globe-nominated film before reading on and unpacking those last few minutes.

 A trip to the future... and the past